South Wilts Grammar School: Notable former pupils

-The Design Technology department also offers V&A competition for the year 8s, and innovate for the year 10s.

 Teacher misconduct cases

 In 2015, Debbie Evans, who had been head of art at South Wilts until she resigned in 2013, was banned from teaching for life after being found guilty of unacceptable professional conduct for having a two-year affair with an ex-student.

 In April 2018, computing teacher Ashley Bakewell admitted to taking inappropriate photos of female pupils at South Wilts without their knowledge, stating that he was particularly attracted to their long hair.
 He was banned from teaching indefinitely.